 However, it was the Health and Safety at Work etc Act 1974 which made the most comprehensive and thorough changes.
 This act was a revolutionary piece of legislation implicating employee and employer and placing duties on both.
 The act lead to the creation of what is now the UK’s Health and Safety Executive (HSE), which was put in place to fulfil the act’s objectives and propose regulations.
 This legislation -in combination with the Executive NDPB- function together in regulating health and safety in various industrial sectors, from agriculture and mining, to construction and education, to engineering, recycling and textiles.
 The changes in the workplace brought about by these new laws meant between 1974 and 2007, the number of fatal injuries to employees in the UK fell by an incredible 73%, and number of non-fatal injuries fell by 70%.
 It might not be the most scintillating of historical events, but these figures are indicative of the success of the Act and its efforts at improving the standards of health and safety at work.

-Effective Software’s cutting-edge streamlining of health and safety management and compliance management is both innovative and even (dare we say) 21st-century.
-You can see what the software is like to use with a free demo, and please feel free to contact us if you have any questions
+Engage EHS’s cutting-edge streamlining of health and safety management and compliance management is both innovative and even (dare we say) 21st-century.
+You may find out the practicality of our software during a live demo, and please feel free to contact us if you have any questions.

 If you would like to discuss how our health and safety software solution can can help your company, why not request a demonstration.

 We will also be available to discuss our comprehensive list of safety software modules including: